-89 Requirements for lifebuoys
+89 Requirements for lifebuoys 109

-- (1) Lifebuoys carried in every vessel of 17 metres in length and over to which this Order applies shall comply with the requirements of Part 1 of Schedule 10. - (2) Lifebuoys carried in every vessel of less than 17 metres in length to which this Order applies shall comply with the requirements of either Part 1 or Part 2 of Schedule 10.
-The lifebuoys carried shall not be so mixed as to comprise at any one time lifebuoys complying with Part 1 and lifebuoys complying with Part 2 of the said Schedule. - (3) Lifebuoys carried in every vessel to which this Order applies shall weigh not less than 4.3 kilogrammes where the release of a self-igniting light depends upon the weight of the lifebuoy.
+- (1) Lifebuoys carried in every vessel to which this Order applies shall comply with the requirements of Schedule 10. - (2) Any such lifebuoys shall weigh not less than 4.3 kilogrammes where the release of a self-igniting light depends upon the weight of the lifebuoy.